cloudfoundry-incubator/quarks-operator/docs/rendering_templates.md

 - link instances
 - bpm yaml

 Two containers are run for each instance group in the deployment manifest, using the image of the CF Operator.
-These two containers write the following on stdout:
+These two containers write the following on to a file `output.json` in the volume mount `/mnt/quarks` of the container :

 - A `Secret` named `<deployment-name>.ig-resolved.<instance-group>-v<version>`